Are You Comfortable, Competent, and Confident

 - Always have a plan and know how to proceed with confidence

 A: I designed my course to bridge the gap between having information and actually using it.
-To that end, I teach practical, effective, immediately-applicable tools you can put to use in your practice.
+To that end, I teach the information you need in order to think more clearly about sex issues, and include practical, effective, immediately-applicable tools you can put to use in your practice.
 I want you to be able to begin building confidence through experiencing success right from the start.
-I provide plenty of hard-to-find accurate information about sex, but always in the context of interventions I’m presenting.
+I provide plenty of hard-to-find accurate information about sex, but always in the context of interventions I’m presenting, application to cases, and within a framework of clear case conceptualization.

-A: If you believe sex should be normalized and is important enough to include in therapy, and you are willing to step out of your comfort zone and try out some new skills, you are the ideal participant.
-If you work with desire discrepancy or any other sex issue and don’t feel effective enough, this will also be a great course for you.
-If you never had any training in doing therapy with sex issues, my course can really help, as it is skills-based as well as providing lots of information.
-If you prefer to try out new material and skills with lots of support, this course is for you.
+A: Whether you’re a generalist who wants to nail down the basics of assessing and treating sex issues and expand your practice, or a sex therapist who wants to brush up, learn fresh ways to conceptualize cases, and pick up some new tools for working with complex and overlapping issues, this course has plenty to offer.
+If you believe sex should be normalized and is important enough to include in therapy, you are the ideal participant.
+If you work with desire discrepancy and don’t feel as effective as you would like to be, this will also be a great course for you.
+If you never had any training in doing therapy with sex issues, my course can repair the omission, as it is skills-based as information-dense.
+If you like to have lots of support, easy access to consultation, and a group of colleagues learning right beside you as you try new things, this course is definitely for you.

-A. My course is approved for 20 CEUs from the Wisconsin Association for Marriage and Family Therapy, after completion of a post-test and evaluation.
+A. My course is approved for 20 CEUs from the American Association of Sexuality Counselors, Educators, and Therapists,* with active participation and after completion of a post-test and evaluation.
 If you want to request CEUs from your own professional organization, you may take the post-test, and I will give you a certificate of completion with a detailed syllabus and learning objectives to support your request.
-Your professional organization guidelines should give you a good indication of whether they will accept my course for CEUs, but I cannot guarantee or predict the outcome.
+Your professional organization guidelines should give you a good indication of whether they will accept my course and/or AASECT credits for CEUs, but I cannot guarantee or predict the outcome.

 A. Not at all.
 My course will provide you with a lot of accurate information about sex so you will feel confident moving forward.
 You will need to have some desire to have frank conversations about sex in the service of being effective working with related issues, but my course is entirely suitable for participants with no experience working with sex issues.